 Note: This information is copyrighted.
 You can share this article only if you reference the author and cite dr-lobisco.com.

 Disclaimer: This information is applicable ONLY for therapeutic quality essential oils.
 This information DOES NOT apply to essential oils that have not been assessed for quality, purity, and standardization of constituents.
+This article is not specific for any essential oils company or brand, please check the reference for the original source.

 Warning: There is no quality control in the United States for essential oils and oils labeled as “100% pure” need only contain 5% of the actual oil!
 The rest of the bottle can be filled with fillers and sometimes toxic ingredients that can irritate the skin and body.